circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 The account and permissions system we use is not as clear as we would like and as mentioned we have a much improved system in development with users as first class citizens in CircleCI.

+## Bitbucket API and Organization Changes

+A number of Bitbucket API endpoints and response payloads have recently been deprecated; including the `/2.0/teams` and most `/2.0/users` endpoints.
+If you are using Bitbucket, you will need to migrate to the new `/2.0/workspaces` endpoints.

+This change was made to enable org administrators, using multiple Atlassian cloud products, to enforce access to their content across their many different product entities.
+With this transition, you will see a limited set of expansions to read permissions for users who have only repo access (i.e. are not members of a group) within a given Bitbucket workspace.
+Those users will now have read access to the following:

+* Pages
+  * Org Settings
+  * Plans

+* API endpoints
+  * `GET /v1/organization/{name}/settings`
+  * `GET /v1/organization/{name}/plan`
+  * Workspace included in `GET /v1/user/organizations` response

+**Note:** "Workspace"s are mapped to organizations in CircleCI in the same manner that "teams" were previously.
+Bitbucket now considers users with only repo access to be “members” of the workspace per their new API endpoints, which has led to the permission change.

+No changes on your end should be necessary for existing teams/workspaces to continue to function as organizations within CircleCI.

 ## Deployment Keys and User Keys

 **What is a deploy key?**

 When you add a new project, CircleCI creates a deployment key on the web-based VCS (GitHub or Bitbucket) for your project.
 A deploy key is a repo-specific SSH key.
 If you are using GitHub as your VCS then GitHub has the public key, and CircleCI  stores the private key.
 The deployment key gives CircleCI access to a single repository.
 To prevent CircleCI from pushing to your repository, this deployment key is read-only.

 If you want to push to the repository from your builds, you will need a deployment key with write access.
 The steps to create a deployment key with write access depend on your VCS.
 See below for GitHub-specific instructions.